kgullikson88/Telluric-Fitter/README.rst

 Installation
 ------------

-To install this code, you will need to download lblrtm from http://rtweb.aer.com/lblrtm.html.
-Extract the package, and put the individual tar.gz files in the top-level directory.
-Alternatively, you can download the full TelFit source, which includes LBLRTM, from http://www.as.utexas.edu/~kgulliks/projects.html.
-You MUST install the following dependencies before TelFit:
+This code requires the following packages:

   - matplotlib
+  - **numpy v1.6 or greater**
--  scipy
+  - scipy v0.13 or greater
+  - astropy v0.2 or greater
+  - lockfile
--  numpy v1.6 or greater
+  - pysynphot v0.7 or greater
+  - fortranformat
+  - **cython**
--  cython
+  - **requests**

-Then, the command
+The bolded entries are required *before* installation, so make sure you get them from pip, apt-get/yum, or conda (depending on your OS and linux distribution).
+The setup script will attempt to install the rest if you don't have them, but I suggest doing it yourself just to make sure nothing goes wrong.
+Once you have the dependencies, simply type

 .. code:: bash

-    python setup.py install [--user]
+    pip install TelFit

-should build lblrtm, and set up TelFit to run.
-It may take a while, as it is building inputs for the LBLRTM code.
-The final step of the automatic build procedure should be to download and install the other
+to install TelFit.
+It may take a while, as it needs to build the LBLRTM and some of its standard input files.
-dependencies:

--  fortranformat
--  astropy
--  pysynphot
--  lockfile

 Running TelFit
 --------------